hundred rabbits logo consisting of one hundred white dots

 At this point, the coastguard should be aware of your arrival and will likely be waiting for you on the pier.
 It is possible to arrive at night, if this is the case, there will be someone to greet you and to make sure that you don't step on land until you are fully checked in.
 It's possible that the officials will be there present upon arrival and give you the documents to fill.

-You'll be visited by customs, quarantine and immigration.
+Customs, quarantine and immigration officials will come to see you.
 They will likely not speak English, but the forms often have both languages.

 Quarantine